danchoi/soywiki/README.markdown

 ## Exporting to HTML

 Want to share your wiki with non-Vim-users?
-Export your wiki into a directory of html pages, type `soywiki --html` from the root directory of your wiki.
+You can export your wiki into a directory of html pages.
+Type `soywiki --html` from the root directory of your wiki.

 ## Extra macros